Regular readers may recall the Promain Blog: A Blistering Issue, which proved a popular guest appearance from Chris Langham of Teamac.

 You applied the smelly chemical – if you got a splash on your hands, it stung – and the surface bubbled and fizzed.
 When the reaction stopped, you scraped off the residues and repeated the process until the substrate was clean.

 That smelly chemical, variously known as methylene chloride, dichloromethane (DCM), was banned within Europe for paint stripping purposes in 2010.
-Since then, a variety of replacement products have been launched, none of which work the same and are believed by many not to work as well.
+A variety of replacement products have been launched since then.
+None of these work the same, and many believe they do not work as well.

-The banning of DCM opened the door to the first waterborne stripper, Enviromose, which is effective but slower and requires patience from the user while the product does its work.
-There are other waterborne alternatives which vary in effectiveness, but all are less effective at lower temperatures and require forward planning by the user.
+The banning of DCM opened the door to the first waterborne stripper, Enviromose.
+This is effective but slower and requires patience from the user while the product does its work.
+There are other waterborne alternatives which vary in effectiveness.
+However, all are less effective at lower temperatures and require forward planning by the user.

-Solvent-borne replacement strippers were introduced but they all struggled to achieve the levels of performance produced by DCM.
+Solvent-borne replacement strippers were introduced.
+However they all struggled to achieve the levels of performance produced by DCM.
 All were quite flammable (in some cases extremely so), and a number posed a genuine risk of explosion.

-There were reports of fires being created, triggered by sparks from tradesmen’s tools.
+Sparks from tradesmen’s tools were reportedly triggering fires.
 The relative ineffectiveness and poor value for money of these replacement paint strippers caused many tradesmen to revert to heat guns for paint removal, in frustration and disappointment at the chemical alternatives.

 However, British research and development has saved the day!